-Biem, a medical company offers clients the ability to get tested, share their test results and also be immediately notified if their sexual partners test positive in the future.
-Bien charges clients $45 for an at home test and $45 more for a consultation with a doctor via video.
-Biem’s founder Bryan Stacy says, “Our purpose is to eliminate the socially-programmed sexual anxiety we all feel, and develop sexual confidence that helps us live healthier, happier lives, make better decisions, and have great sex without the worry.”
+Biem, a medical company offers clients the ability to get tested, share their test results, and also be immediately notified if their sexual partners test positive in the future.
+Bien charges clients $45 for an at-home test and $45 more for a consultation with a doctor via video.
+Biem’s founder Bryan Stacy says, “Our purpose is to eliminate the socially-programmed sexual anxiety we all feel and develop sexual confidence that helps us live healthier, happier lives, make better decisions, and have great sex without the worry.”

-myLAB Box, another in-mail STDs testing service charges users between $79 and $350 for STDs testing.
+Box, another in-mail STDs testing service charges users between $79 and $350 for STDs testing.
 It has even made its testing products available on Amazon.
-They also offer follow-up visit for prescriptions if they test positive.
+They also offer follow-up visits for prescriptions if they test positive.
 As of yet, they have thousands of customers since it was first started in 2013.

 How is it done?

 - Order a test plan via call or online